Sales Creek: An Overlooked Waterway of the Rumney Marsh ACEC

 The future at Suffolk Downs

-As Suffolk Downs is redeveloped, there is increasing discussion around restoring, “daylighting,” and integrating Sales Creek into open space corridors and floodable parks.
+As the Suffolk Downs site undergoes redevelopment, planners and engineers are increasingly discussing ways to restore, “daylight,” or incorporate Sales Creek into new open space corridors and floodable parks.